CoronaAPI/Landingpage/docs/guide/README.md

 :::

-::: details I want to add a new data source
+::: tab I want to add a new data source

 To add a new datasource, you can add a new scraper to the [@lazd/coronadatascraper](https://github.com/lazd/coronadatascraper) repo.